Caroline Auguste Fischer: Life

-Even though Christian Fischer had to pay alimony as the guilty party in the divorce, Caroline Auguste Fischer got into financial difficulty.
-Having published her first novels as early as 1801, she worked as a writer and, in 1816; her divorced husband was dismissed from the university and subsequently discontinued the alimony payments, meaning that she would have less and less time to dedicate to her writing.
-Up until 1820, she was still writing stories and newspaper articles, after which year she made a living as the principal of a reform school in Heidelberg and as a library book dealer in Frankfurt.
-In her later years, she suffered from melancholy, which is why she was admitted to a care home for several weeks in 1832.
-She subsequently moved to Frankfurt to live with her son.
-After Albert's death two years later, nothing more is known about her.
+Until 1820, she was still writing stories and newspaper articles.
+But after 1820, she made her living as the principal of a reform school in Heidelberg and as a library book dealer in Frankfurt.
+In her later years, she suffered from depression and was admitted to a care home for several weeks in 1832.
+She subsequently moved to Frankfurt to live with her son, Albert.
+After Albert's death two years later, little is known about her.

 Completely impoverished, she died in the Frankfurt Hospice of the Holy Spirit in 1842.